 The lean startup method isn’t right for every business, for example, if you have a really big product or one that needs to be meticulously planned.

-However, it can help save time, money, and avoid risk for most new startups.
+However, it can help save time, and money, and avoid risk for most new startups.

 The lean startup circle tracks the lifecycle of your startup, from launch to closure.